A dental consultation room to discuss how much a full set of teeth implants cost.

 Think of it less as a single, massive expense and more as a goal you can plan for.
 From breaking the cost into smaller monthly payments to using tax-free savings you might already have, you have more control than you think.
 We’ll walk through the three most common ways to make your new smile a reality: payment plans, health savings accounts, and your dental insurance policy.
 By understanding how each of these works, you can create a financial plan that feels comfortable and gets you closer to the smile you deserve.
 Our team is here to help you understand all these avenues, ensuring that financial questions don’t stand in the way of your health.

-Payment Plans and Financing Partners
+Using Payment Plans and Financing

 You don’t have to pay for your entire treatment in one lump sum.
 Most dental practices offer payment plans that spread the cost over several months or even years, making it much easier to manage.
 We partner with third-party financing companies like CareCredit, which are specifically designed for healthcare expenses.
 These plans often come with flexible terms, and the application process is usually quick and straightforward.
 Exploring our clinic’s financing and insurance options is a great first step to see how a low monthly payment can fit comfortably into your budget.

-Using Your HSA or FSA
+Can You Use Your HSA or FSA for Implants?

 If you have a Health Savings Account (HSA) or Flexible Spending Account (FSA) through your employer, you can use those pre-tax dollars to pay for your dental implants.
 This is a fantastic way to save money, since you’re using funds that haven’t been taxed.
 Dental implants and related procedures like extractions or bone grafting are qualified medical expenses.
 Just be sure to check the specific rules of your account and your available balance before your treatment begins.
 Using these accounts can significantly reduce your out-of-pocket costs for the treatment.

-Understanding Your Dental Insurance Coverage
+Will Your Dental Insurance Cover Implants?

 It’s a common myth that dental insurance never covers implants.
 While most plans won’t cover the entire cost, many will pay for certain parts of the procedure.
 For example, your insurance might cover the tooth extractions, bone grafting if it’s deemed medically necessary, or the cost of the final crown that attaches to the implant post.
 Don’t just assume you have no coverage.
 Our team can help you by submitting a pre-treatment estimate to your insurance provider.
 This will clarify exactly what your plan will contribute to the overall dental implant procedure, so you know your final costs ahead of time.